-What forward contracts offer is peace of mind.
-Once you have had a firm offer it can take 2 to 3 months to complete a property transaction.
-So knowing that over that time you won’t be hit by moving exchange rates, you can be sure you’ll have enough after conversion to Euros to be able to complete the deal.
+A forward contract offers peace of mind.
+Once you have had a purchase offer accepted it can take 2 to 3 months to complete a sale.
+Knowing that during that time you won’t be hit by moving exchange rates, you can be sure you’ll have enough after conversion to Euros to be able to complete the deal.